chakrihacker/meteor-reactive-objects/README.md

  - `deps` is the deps handle for the property.

 ## Proxies
   ReactiveObjects does its best not to mutate any values you pass into it.
 Unfortunately their is no universal way to observe objects changes without overriding its prototype or using wrappers.
 Proxies are wrappers around existing objects like arrays.
-To create you own proxies see Behave model settings.
  - `default` Any genaric property that calls deps `changed()` on `set` and deps `depend()` on `get`
  - `array` An array proxy that wraps array functions with deps calls.